Magnification Power and Aperture in Binoculars

-Beginner birders lean towards binoculars of high magnification power under the impression that the more magnification the more up close a bird will be seen.
-While this is true, high magnification powers result in a smaller field of view, which makes difficult to find and keep track of a moving bird in the field.
+Beginner birders lean towards binoculars of high magnification power under the impression that the more magnification, the more up close a bird will be seen.
+While this is true, high magnification powers result in a smaller field of view, which makes it difficult to find and keep track of a moving bird in the field.

 Magnification Power and Image Stability

-It can be said that binocular that get the subject 10 times closer to you reduce the field of view proportionally and magnify the small movement of your hands and body about ten times resulting in a shaky image.
+It can be said that binoculars that get the subject 10 times closer to you reduce the field of view proportionally and magnify the small movement of your hands and body about ten times, resulting in a shaky image.
 An unstable image and narrow field of view can make finding and tracking a moving bird a challenge, particularly in foliage or interior forest conditions.
 A jerky image can be frustrating and quickly leads to eye and brain fatigue unless you have your binoculars on a stabilizer such as a tripod.

 Eye relief is the fixed distance between the ocular lens and the user’s eye at which the user can see the full field of view.
 The eye relief varies between binocular models and sizes.
 If a viewer’s eye is too close or too far from the ocular lens, a reduced field of view will be obtained.
 Eye relief distance can be particularly important for eyeglass wearers because eyeglasses create a minimum distance between the eye and the binocular eyepiece.
 Binocular models have adjustable eyepieces or retractable cups to create the right distance between your eye and the eyepiece.